top of page

 • Z = Packing Group III (Low Danger)

-• 1.4 – The maximum specific gravity of liquid the drum can hold
+• 1.4 – The maximum specific gravity of the contents

-• 100 – The maximum pressure (in kilopascals) the drum can withstand
+• 100 – The maximum pressure (in kilopascals) the drum can safely contain

 Get UN-Rated Steel Drums from Dallas Steel Drums

-Contact Dallas Steel Drums today to find the right UN-rated steel drum for your business.
+Contact us today to find the right UN-rated steel drum for your application and ensure peace of mind in hazardous material handling.

 Comments